matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Set the limit on the returned events in the timeline in the get and sync operations.
 Defaults to 100. -1 means no upper limit.

-Uncomment to increase the limit to 5000 or set your own value.

 Example configuration:
 ```